humanmade/altis-dev-tools/docs/testing-with-codeception.md

 #### Functional tests

-In short: *Testing a scenario from a developer perspective*, eg: sending AJAX/API requests and checking responses and/or database changes.
+In short: *Testing a scenario from a developer perspective*, e.g.: sending AJAX/API requests and checking responses and/or database changes.

-This type of test doesn't necessarily use a browser, as it can use a PHP library that acts like a browser, but without Javascript support.
+This type of test doesn't necessarily use a browser, as it can use a PHP library that acts like a browser, but without JavaScript support.
 These are a lot like Acceptance tests, but serve a slightly different purpose.

-Functional and acceptance tests can co-exist, eg: executing browser actions and checking expected database changes rather than just browser output.
+Functional and acceptance tests can co-exist, e.g.: executing browser actions and checking expected database changes rather than just browser output.

-Functional tests are typically written in _CEST_ format, eg:
+Functional tests are typically written in `CEST` format, e.g.:

 ```php
 // SignupSubmissionCest.php